laura-schoenherr/leichte-sprache/docs/installation.md

-After downloading or cloning the repo, you can run the following script on bash to install the code and the local models server:
+After downloading or cloning the repo, you can run the following script on bash to install the code and the local models server (Ollama):

 ```shell
 $ bin/install.sh